sounny/rsgee/README.md

 # Remote Sensing with Google Earth Engine
-## Standalone Course Website
+## Digital Textbook & Lab Manual

-This is a standalone, LMS-free version of the Remote Sensing with Google Earth Engine course, originally taught at the University of Florida.
-The course has been converted from Canvas LMS format into a clean, modern, self-hosted website.
+A comprehensive, standalone educational resource for learning remote sensing and digital image processing using Google Earth Engine.
+This course was originally developed at the University of Florida and has been transformed into a modern, self-contained website free from Learning Management Systems.

 ---